aws-amplify/docs/docs/guides/functions/configuring-lambda.md

 Let's say we've deployed a Lambda function using a Node.js runtime and we want to modify the version of the runtime to be `14.x`.

-To do so, open __amplify/backend/function/function-name/function-name-cloudformation-template.json__ and set the `RunTime` property in the `LambdaFunction` resource:
+To do so, open __amplify/backend/function/function-name/function-name-cloudformation-template.json__ and set the `Runtime` property in the `LambdaFunction` resource to:

 ```json
 "Resources": {